 |Chinese Premier Li Keqiang delivers a speech at the Thai parliament in Bangkok, Thailand, Oct.
 11, 2013.
 (Xinhua/Liu Jiansheng)

-Addressing the Thai parliament, Li said China is ready to work with Thailand to implement the Joint Action Plan on China-Thailand Strategic Cooperation, and strive to meet the goal of increasing the two-way trade volume to 100 billion U.S. dollars by 2015 at an earlier date.
+On economy and trade ties, Li urged the two sides to implement the Joint Action Plan on China-Thailand Strategic Cooperation, and strive to meet the goal of increasing the two-way trade volume to 100 billion U.S. dollars by 2015 at an earlier date.